LeeAaron702/Ledgered/Readme.md

 ## Features
 Ledgered provides a range of features to support your financial tracking needs:

--Transaction Tracking: Keep track of all your financial transactions in one place.
+- Transaction Tracking: Keep track of all your financial transactions in one place.
 Ledgered provides a comprehensive interface for recording and viewing transactions.
--Product Tracking: Manage your products with ease.
+- Product Tracking: Manage your products with ease.
 Ledgered allows you to record product details and monitor their status over time.
--KPI Tracking: Stay on top of your financial health.
+- KPI Tracking: Stay on top of your financial health.
 With Ledgered, you can define and track key performance indicators that matter to your business or personal finance.
--Predictive Analytics: Ledgered comes with predictive analytics capabilities that allow you to forecast future trends based on past data (if applicable).
+- Predictive Analytics: Ledgered comes with predictive analytics capabilities that allow you to forecast future trends based on past data (if applicable).

 ## Directory Structure
 ### Frontend (/src)